Esri/schedule-sync/example-workflows/Sync CSV Schedule Workflow/README.md

 **Schedule Table Name:** Provide the name `bloomtington_schedule` to be used for your published table.
 The name must follow the conventions for a geodatabase table name.

-**Geodatabase Name:** Provide the name `bloomington.gdb` to be used for your published geodatabase.
+**Geodatabase Name:** Provide the name `bloomington_csv.gdb` to be used for your published geodatabase.
 The name must follow the conventions for a geodatabase name.

 **Folder:** Provide the folder name `schedule_sync_csv` where the published content will be published to or updated in.